 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.

 Long Green Pepper

-• Wash and dry all produce. • Roughly chop pineapple.
+• Wash and dry produce. • Roughly chop pineapple.
 Halve, peel, and thinly slice onion; mince a few slices until you have 2 TBSP (4 TBSP for 4 servings).
 Roughly chop cilantro.
 Quarter lime.
 Halve, core, and thinly slice green pepper into strips.

 • In a small bowl, combine pineapple, minced onion, half the cilantro, and a squeeze of lime juice to taste.
 Season with salt and pepper.

 • While chicken cooks, wrap tortillas in damp paper towels and microwave until warm and pliable, 30 seconds. • Divide tortillas between plates and fill with chicken mixture.
 Top with pineapple salsa and dollop with sour cream.
-Serve with remaining lime wedges on the side.
+Serve with any remaining lime wedges on the side.